fhiso/sources-and-citations/citation-elements.md

 specified.
 No other *citation element terms* defined in accordance with this standard may have an unspecified *range*.

+{.ednote} This is contrary to the fact that the *range* is a *required property* of a *citation element*.
+This will probably require us to introduce `rdfs:Literal` as a magic value to represent any *datatype*.

 In a *list-flattening format*, an application *must* consider every value to be a separate *citation element value*, and therefore to be a *localisation set* with one element.